When is 63 Up on TV? What's it about? Which members of the original line-up are taking part?

 63 Up airs nightly from Tuesday 4th – Thursday 6th June on ITV at 9pm.

-The documentary Seven Up and Me, in which celebrities take a look back at their seven-year-old selves ahead of 63 Up, airs on Monday 3rd June on ITV at 9pm.
+The documentary Seven Up and Me, in which celebrities take a look back at their seven-year-old selves ahead of 63 Up, aired on Monday 3rd June on ITV .
+It is now available to watch on ITV Hub.

 Inspired by the Jesuit saying, “Give me a child until he is seven and I will give you the man,” the groundbreaking documentary series from director Michael Apted returns every seven years to revisit a group of 14 people whose lives have been followed since they were seven.